DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 ![](imgs/Figure 4.tiff)

-Figure 4: Typical videoblog post.
+Figure 4: *Mum's Brag vlog* by Erin Nealy.

 A blog could be said to be made up of four main components.
 There was the main body of text, which would contain the most recent post at the